 The objectives of the scheme are to keep employers' contributions at as constant a rate as possible.
-The County Council has agreed a strategy with the scheme's actuary to achieve a funding level of 100% over the next 19 years.
-Funding levels are monitored on an annual basis.
+The Actuarial Valuation as at 31st March 2019 the average recovery period is 15 years for correcting the imbalance between existing assets and past service liabilities.
+Funding levels are monitored at each Actuarial Review.

 The scheme takes into account the national changes to the scheme under the Public Pensions Services Act 2013.
 Under the Act, the Local Government Pension Scheme in England and Wales and the other main existing public service schemes may not provide benefits in relation to service after 31 March 2014 (or service after 31 March 2015 for other main existing public service pension schemes in England and Wales).
-The Act provides for scheme regulations to be made within a common framework, to establish new career average revalued earnings schemes to pay pensions and other benefits to certain public servants.
+The Act provides for scheme regulations to be made within a common framework, to establish new career average revalued earnings schemes to pay pensions and other benefits to certain public services.

-The weighted average duration of the defined benefit obligation for scheme members is 18 years, 2018/19 (17 years
+The weighted average duration of the defined benefit obligation for scheme members is 17 years (2018/19 18 years).

 In April 2017 the Council made an advanced payment to Worcestershire Pension Fund for the deficit payments due 2017/18-2019/20 and 90% of the expected pension contributions for current employees for the same period.
-The total payment was £6,591k compared with a cost of £7,048k if the payments had been made monthly.
-After allowing for estimated interest costs (£46k) the net savings are estimated at £411k over the 3 years.
+The advance payment concluded in 2019/20.
+On 30th April 2020 a further advance payment of £6,251k was made covering 2020/21 to 2022/23 and achieving a discount of £385k over the three years compared with making monthly payments.